-Our service recognises that a child missing education is a potential indicator of abuse or neglect and will follow the school procedures for unauthorised absence and for children missing education.
+Our service recognises that children who are absent from education for prolonged periods and/or repeated occasions is a potential indicator of abuse or neglect and will follow the school procedures for unauthorised absence and for children missing education.
 Parents should always inform us of the reason for any absence.
 Where contact is not made, a referral may be made to another appropriate agency (Missing Education and Child Employment Service, Social Care or Police).